isaacnmm/pestpolicy-hugo2XX/content/posts/best-exterior-primer-paint/index.md

 Cons: - Comes in white color only - The packages should be more for commercial use

-> See Also: > Painting Your House Exterior

 ###  [2.
 Rust-Oleum Corporation 02001 Water Base Primer](https://www.amazon.com/dp/B000SKU8VI/?tag=p-policy-20)